yecol/libgrape-lite/examples/gnn_sampler/README.md

 # GNN sampler

 **libgrape-lite** follows a flexible *modular* and *header-only* design.
-In addition to *PIE* apps, other components could also be easily developed and plugged in.
-As an example, we developed a simple graph sampler for online/offline GNN training/inference, by customizing a new AppendOnlyEdgeCutFragment that supports adding new edges/verticies as updates, and integrating Kafka into the main loop for online updates and queries.
+In addition to analytical apps, other applications and components could also be easily developed and plugged in.
+As an example, we developed a simple graph sampler for online/offline GNN training/inference, by customizing a new AppendOnlyEdgeCutFragment that supports adding new edges/vertices as updates, and integrating Kafka into the main loop for online updates and queries.

 Most of GNN models follow a neighborhood aggregation strategy, where each vertex iteratively updates its representation by aggregating representations of its neighbors.
-For a GNN model with L layers, each vertex need to know its all neighbors within L hops as well as their feature information.
+For a GNN model with `L` layers, each vertex needs to know its all neighbors within `L` hops as well as their feature information.
 Many real-world graphs have highly skewed power-law degree distributions, and some vertices may have very large degrees, causing the scalability problem.
 To solve this problem, since [GraphSage](https://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs.pdf), various sampling techniques have been introduced into GNN models, by down-sampling the neighbors of each vertex.
 In GNN training phase, each vertex only utilizes a fixed-size set of neighbors, instead of the full set of neighbors.

-Build with `libgrape-lite`, this example implements a sampler that supports the following three built-in GNN neighbor sampling strategies:
+Built with **libgrape-lite**, this example implements a sampler that supports the following three built-in GNN neighbor sampling strategies:

 - Random sampling: each vertex randomly chooses neighbors;
 - EdgeWeight sampling: each vertex randomly chooses neighbors based on the edge weight distribution;